 Calcium Citrate with Vitamin D

-Promotes healthy bones, teeth and healthy heart muscle function
+Promotes healthy bones, teeth, and supports healthy heart-muscle function

 Calcium Citrate (with vitamin D) - Supports healthy bones and teeth, and is important for muscle and blood vessel contraction